mkarkachov/react-watching-list/README.md

-#Booj Reading List
-*Beware of the person of one book. -- Thomas Aquinas*
-##Task
+# React Watching List

+## Task

-* Compose a site using the React framework that allows the user to create a list of books they would like to read.
+* Compose a site using the React framework that allows the user to create a list of movies they would like to read.
 Users should be able to perform the following actions:
 * Connect to a publically available API
 * Create Postman collection and React App
 * Add or remove items from the list